What is Authzed?

 For example, you can write a Schema where applications check permissions on an "API Token" Subject that is owned by a "User", rather than requiring applications to resolve API Tokens into Users before calling the Authzed API.

-To design something equivalant to Zanzibar's user IDs in Authzed, you can defines Users as an Object Type that has no relations and only is used with the ellipsis relation (e.g.
+To design something equivalant to Zanzibar's user IDs in Authzed, you can defines Users as an Object Type that has no relations (e.g.

 Permissions systems libraries take the first step of decoupling policy from business logic.
 A permissions service takes that idea one step further so that policy is decoupled from the application entirely.
 This enables multiple applications to work with the same data and enforce the same policies.